tallSE/migrate-redmine-to-gitlab/docs/README.md

 - Already synced users (those required in the project you are migrating)

 (It was developed/tested around redmine 3.3, gitlab 8.2.0, python 3.4)

+## Credits

+Many thanks to the @oasiswork team for the good work they have done with the project https://github.com/oasiswork/redmine-gitlab-migrator on which this project is based on.

 # Install